NLeSC/open-loves-science/README.md

 Open❤️Science (Open loves Science) is an educational game where you get to connect concepts in research, open science and everyday academia.
 This repository contains the [website](nlesc.github.io/open-loves-science/), the cards as well as the code to create them.
 You can also find the design files to print the game yourself.

-The game is licensed as [CC-BY](LICENSE), so you are free to use, change, adapt and distribute the game in any way you like, as long as you reference the [authors](CITATION.cff).
+The game is licensed as [CC-BY](LICENSE), so you are free to use, change, adapt and distribute the game in any way you like, as long as you credit us as the [authors](CITATION.cff).

 Depending on where you live, you can also get the printed game.
 If you are interested, please reach out to rdm@vu.nl.